m-feliciano/javaee-framework/README.md

-# servlets
+# servlets (Jakarta Servlet)
-Web Servlet Application (Jakarta Servlet) for product control using MVC pattern, Slf4j for Logger and Java Reflection
+Web Servlet Application (Full Java) for product control using MVC pattern, Slf4j for Logger and Java Reflection to build and process all requests

 ## Layout